smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 Number of K8s clusters (Edges or clouds) could be in tens of thousands, number of complex applications that need to be managed could be in hundreds, number of applications in a complex application could be in tens and number of micro-services in each application of the complex application can be in tens.
 Moreover, there can be multiple deployments of the same complex applications for different purposes.
 To reduce the complexity, all these operations are to be automated.
 There shall be one-click deployment of the complex applications and one simple dashboard to know the status of the complex application deployment at any time.
 Hence, there is a need for Multi-Edge and Multi-Cloud distributed application orchestrator.

-Compared with other multipe-clusters orchestration, EMCO focuses on the following functionalities:
+Compared with other multiple-clusters orchestration, EMCO focuses on the following functionalities:
 - Enrolling multiple geographically distributed OpenNESS clusters and third party cloud clusters.
-- Orchestrating composite applications (composed of multiple individual applications) across the clusters.
+- Orchestrating composite applications (composed of multiple individual applications) across different clusters.
-- Deploying edge services and network functions on to different nodes spread across the different clusters.
+- Deploying edge services and network functions on to different nodes spread across different clusters.
-- Monitoring the health of the deployed edge services/network functions across the clusters.
+- Monitoring the health of the deployed edge services/network functions across different clusters.
 - Orchestrating edge services and network functions with deployment intents based on compute, acceleration, and storage requirements.
-- Supporting onboarding of multiple tenants from different enterprises while ensuring confidentiality and full isolation across the tenants.
+- Supporting multiple tenants from different enterprises while ensuring confidentiality and full isolation between the tenants.

 The following figure shows the topology overview for the OpenNESS EMCO orchestration with edge and multiple clusters.
 It also shows an example of deploying SmartCity with EMCO.